vicenzodarezzo/Internet-Monitor/README.md

 $ chmod +x execute.sh
 $ sudo ./execute.sh
 '''

+## Integrating using Systemd
+If you want to run the project as a service through the systemd, the '''systemd_service_setup''' script will encapsulate the project in a service named **internet_monitor.service", that can be integrated with the init system or not.
+To build and activate the service, run:

+'''
+$ chmod +x systemd_service_setup.sh
+./systemd_service_setup.sh
+'''
+The project will be running in the current directory.
+If active, the process will be running under your user, stopping only if finds a bug exception.
+To change this configuration, you can look into the setup script.

 ### Adapting the project

 Important definitions for the system's operation are found in the header file 'include/Internet_Monitor.h'.
 If necessary, adapt them to your project.